Kushagra926/Sorting-Visualizer/README.md

 # Sorting Visualizer
-Sorting Visualizer is a web application for visualizing a bunch of different sorting algorithms with time and space complexity of algorithm also being visualized also the array is randomly generated.
+Sorting Visualizer is a web application for visualizing a bunch of different sorting algorithms with time and space complexity of algorithm.

 Sorting algorithms Implemented are:
 Bubble sort,